 What’s even better is that it’s only 26 miles from Asheville, making it easy to reach for incredible sunset views and still be back downtown for dinner.
 Inside our guide, we’ll share a few nearby spots that’ll keep you occupied throughout the day, along with hiking tips, and how to prepare for this wonderful spot in our mountains.

-Many of these unique places to stay near Asheville sit within a short drive of the Black Balsam Knob trailhead.
+Many of these unique Airbnbs in Asheville sit within a short drive of the Black Balsam Knob trailhead.

 Leave No Trace

 Before hiking to Black Balsam Knob, we want to remind you to always keep North Carolina beautiful and pack out everything you bring in.
 Trash does NOT belong on our trails.